Cycling holidays in Italy

 The South begins just behind the Brenner Pass.
 The scent, even the taste, of the south is there.
 You're in Italy – and yet not quite.
 The signs are in two languages, the food is influenced by two cultures.
 Tyrolean cuisine fuses with Italian sophistication.
 The Alpine peaks surround the warm valleys.
 Ideal for a cycling holiday in South Tyrol: the cycle paths are well developed and excellently signposted, the hospitality is professional, food & beverages are very good.
 The scenery is stunning.
 It's no surprise that South Tyrol is so popular – among bike tourists too!

-The classic cycling holiday in Italy is definitely the Etsch cycle path.
-From Innsbruck to Bolzano in a week; the cycling holiday along the Etsch from Bolzano to Venice is even more popular.
+The classic cycling tour in Italy is certainly the Adige Cycle Route from Innsbruck to Bolzano in about a week.
+Even more popular is the cycle tour along the Adige from Bolzano to Venice.

-And the Dolomites are wonderful.
-On a bike they can be explored without too much effort.
-A glorious Dolomite circular tour is great for the more athletic tourists but also for e-cyclists.
+The Dolomites are also particularly beautiful.
+You can explore them on a bike without too much effort.
+The grandiose Dolomite tour is suitable for the more athletic as well as for e-bikers.